-Proud comes to SIUE after spending two seasons as a volunteer assistant with fellow Missouri Valley Conference member Loyola.
+Proud came to SIUE after spending two seasons as a volunteer assistant with fellow Missouri Valley Conference member Loyola.

 While at Loyola, Proud, a former standout goalkeeper, was responsible for guiding Ramblers’ goalkeeper Tim Dobrowolski to back-to-back Goalkeeper of the Year awards from the MVC.
 Loyola finished the 2015 season with a goals against average of 0.39, which was the lowest in the NCAA.
 The Ramblers’ staff also was named as the MVC Coaching Staff of the Year following the 2014 regular season.